 I would describe the story of ‘After We Collided’ as not too good and not too terrible.
 What makes the story of ‘After We Collided’ seem relevant is that there is the anticipation for wanting to know what happened after Hardin broke Tessa’s heart in the prequel ‘After.’
 ‘After We Collided’ provokes a feeling of pain because the book focused more on Tessa and Hardin’s pain.
-Though their love life was vastly explored, Anna Todd’s focus seemed to be more on the hardship which Tessa faced from Hardin’s betrayal and the pain which Hardin felt from hating his father.
+Though their love life was vastly explored, Anna Todd’s focus seemed to be more on the hardship which Tessa faced from Hardin’s betrayal and the pain that Hardin felt from hating his father.

 One thing ‘After We Collided’ did better than its predecessor ‘After’ was its better description of characters.
 In Anna Todd’s first book, ‘After,’ characters seemed to be forced to bend to the rules of supporting the main characters alone.
 However, in ‘After We Collided,’ the characters seemed more interactive with the main characters.
 Also, ‘After We Collided’ saw the introduction of better characters.
 The versatility of characters in ‘After We Collided’ over ‘After’ makes the book better than its prequel.
 The better definition of characters like Trevor, Trish, Zed, Landon, Vance, and Kimberly, made the novel a better book than its prequel.